Angry and afraid, Afghanistan's LGBTQ community say they're being hunted down after Taliban takeover - KESQ

 One 24-year-old lesbian told CNN she had married a male friend to keep her safe until she could escape the country.

-And, a 25-year-old gender non-conforming gay man said he had tried to appear more masculine, but a Taliban fighter beat him with a plastic pipe when he was seen walking in a street.
-“He cursed me, and he said, ‘Don’t you know how to walk like a man?'” the man said.
+And, a 25-year-old gender non-conforming gay person said they had tried to appear more masculine, but a Taliban fighter beat them with a plastic pipe when they were seen walking in a street.
+“He cursed me, and he said, ‘Don’t you know how to walk like a man?'” the 25-year-old said.

 Balkhi said lesbians like her have one advantage over other LGBTQ people — as some women hide their faces in public, they are able to disguise their identities under chadri, a cloak-style garment that covers the body and face.